FarnazKheiri/Bias-in-Histopathology-Datasets-A-Comprehensive-Investigation-on-Possible-Factors/README.md

 ### **Description**

 #### 1. MI.py ####
-   This Python script computes the Mutual Information (MI) between cancer types and medical centers based on probability data from `probabiities.csv`
+   This Python script computes the Mutual Information (MI) between cancer types and medical centers based on probability data from `probabiities.csv`.
+The probabilities in this file are calculated using the matrix provided in the `supplementary_material.csv`.

 #### 2. heatmap.py ####
    This Python script generates a clustered heatmap using the data from `supplementary_material.csv`.
 The heatmap visualizes relationships between cancer types and medical centers, offering insight into the underlying patterns.